 This feature changes the TPM State.
 The options are Disabled and Enabled.

-Note: Please reboot the system for the changes on the TPM State to take effect.
+Note: The system will restart to change the TPM State.

 Pending TPM operation

 Use this item to schedule a TPM-related operation to be performed by a security device for system data integrity.
 Your system will reboot to carry out a pending TPM operation.
 The options are None and TPM Clear.